-A new survey has shown that for the third consecutive year, Britain’s recruitment sector is enjoying growth.
+A new survey has shown that for the third consecutive year, the UK recruitment sector is enjoying growth.
 One of the key influencers contributing to a strong recruitment market is the overall buoyant economic health of the country.

-According to the UK Recruitment Index 2015, which is based on ‘record-number’ of APSCo Deloitte Benchmarking Survey responses, recruitment companies are witnessing stronger performance than during 2014.
+According to the UK Recruitment Index 2015, which is based on a record number of APSCo Deloitte Benchmarking Survey responses, recruitment companies are witnessing stronger performance than during 2014.
 The survey interviewed 200 recruitment firms throughout the UK.

 One of the Index’s key findings was that 83% of professional recruitment agencies reported an increase in net fee income, which is considerably higher than the previous Index of 2014.
 Furthermore, the number of recruiters experiencing a fall in net income is half of what it was last year.